 The following three points form the programmatic framework for the Summer School: the Nazi dictatorship in Europe, women’s history and gender history, and the critical examination of European memorial history – always in light of the specific history of the Ravensbrück concentration camp.
 The goal is to exchange information and link scholarly research at concentration camp memorials to research at universities and other institutions.

 The Ravensbrück European Summer School is a multi-generational project.
 It is aimed at an interdisciplinary group of participants comprising students, scholars, educators from memorials and schools, and other interested individuals.
-The Summer School particularly welcomes participants from the new EU member states and other Central and Eastern European countries.
+The Summer School particularly welcomes participants from Central and Eastern European countries.

 The Ravensbrück European Summer School therefore also follows the memory policy concept of the federal state of Brandenburg, which entails promoting professional exchange at the national and international level as well the ‘networking and cooperation of sites of remembrance in Brandenburg’.